dedis/cothority/omniledger/README.md

 The current implementation has some limitations.
 The system makes progress when only one leader node fails, we have not tested the scenario where multiple nodes fail.
-We have no implemented the "catch-up" functionality for when a node comes back up.
-For these reasons, view-change is disable by default.
+We have not implemented the "catch-up" functionality for when a node comes back up.
+For these reasons, view-change is disabled by default.
+To enable view-change, refer to the `EnableViewChange` function in the OmniLedger service package.

 # Structure Definitions